MrRobot703/m07_sparksql_jvm_azure/README.md

 First run the java Driver class to copy files from external azure blob storage into internal one.
 Then go into databricks notebook and upload sparksql_jvm_azure.dbc from notebooks folder.

+To use databricks key vault for storing secrets there is a brilliant [video](https://www.youtube.com/watch?v=HZ00AznWvKc&list=PLEuWSnkVcdnatmaUOicGa3UJPUTR4bvKc&index=2&t=59s) on youtube that perfectly explains how to get started.
+Unfortunately this feature is only available for premium subscriptions.